 The Te Whata platform was built with two key considerations: firstly, it needs to be useful from day one; and secondly, new datasets can be added to the platform as they become available.
 We also configured Te Whata for use with external tools such as Microsoft Power BI, allowing for deeper data interrogation.

 Te Whata is a good first step in making iwi data more accessible.
-TKR are working hard with iwi, Stats NZ and a number of government agencies on a new pipeline of data that can be added to the Te Whata platform.
+TKR is working hard with iwi, Stats NZ and a number of government agencies on a new pipeline of data that can be added to the Te Whata platform.

 Iwi are a group of people, not an ethnicity located in a region, and this is reflected in Te Whata.
 This is an important signal to government agencies about the deficits in existing data-collection methodologies around iwi.